 - What is the fair price of this product, given the current state of the market, the period of the year, the competition, or the fact that it is a rare product?

 Given that in these days it is very easy for a customer to compare prices thanks to online catalogs, specialized search tools or collaborative platforms, retailers must pay close attention to several parameters when setting prices.
 Factors such as competition, market positioning, production costs, and distribution costs, play a key role for retailers in order to make the right move.

-ML can be of great help in this case and have an enormous impact on KPIs.
+Machine Learning can be of great help in this case and have an enormous impact on KPIs.
 Its power lies in the fact that the developed algorithms can learn patterns from data, instead of being explicitly programmed.
-ML models can continuously integrate new information and detect emerging trends or a new demands.
+Machine Learning models can continuously integrate new information and detect emerging trends or a new demands.

-The use of ML is a very attractive approach for retailers.
+The use of Machine Learning is a very attractive approach for retailers.
 Instead of using, for example, aggressive general markdowns (which is often a bad strategy), they can benefit from predictive models that allow them to determine the best price for each product or service.

 What is price optimization?

 Briefly, price optimization uses data analysis techniques to pursue two main objectives: